 Solar panels are installed and used to power the drying facilities during the day time, and biofuel made from coffee husks are used to make up power consumption outside of daylight hours, making this new process highly sustainable and environmentally friendly.

-Don Maslow Coffee is proud to be partnering with coffee plantations who are adapting to these new methodologies to make coffee altogether more environmentally friendly.
+Don Maslow Coffee is proud to be partnering with coffee plantations that are adapting to these new methodologies to make coffee altogether more environmentally friendly.